Tyrrrz/Tyrrrz.me/data/blog/parsing-steam-market/Post.md

     '&format=json';
 ```

-It's a bit different from the previous one but it takes the same parameters.
+It's a bit different from the previous one but takes the same parameters.
 In fact, the base of this request is the item's listing URL we've inspected earlier.

 By setting `start` to `0` and `count` to `1` we are limiting the response to one listing since we are only interested in the image which is the same for all listings anyway.